ndstephens/typescript-fundamentals-and-intermediate/18_Generics/README.md

 Generics are `type parameters`.

-By allowing us to parameterize types, Generics unlock opportunities to reuse types broadly across a TS project.

-Generics are a way of creating types that are expressed in terms of other types.
+They are a way of defining types that are expressed in terms of other types.

 <br>